 By KBB.com Editors

-As Honda's best-known and best-loved car line, the 2009 Civic Sedan and Coupe continue to set the bar in the compact-car arena.
+As Honda's best-known and best-loved car line, the 2011 Civic Sedan and Coupe continue to set the bar in the compact-car arena.
 Long considered the standard by which all other compacts are measured, the Civic is able to lure buyers thanks to its impressive fuel economy, unrivaled reliability and repair history and class-leading resale values.
-Once considered the Civic's only weak point, exterior styling is now one of the car's most appealing attributes.
+And, despite its five-year old design, the Civic's exterior styling is still one of the car's most appealing attributes.
 With its sharply raked windshield and low profile, the sleek Civic Coupe looks like nothing else on the road.
 The car's appeal to younger drivers has put Honda back into the good graces of the tuner and aftermarket crowd.

-If the Civic's $16,000 starting price is the most you want to spend, you might be disappointed to find out the least-expensive DX model doesn't include a factory-installed audio system, air conditioning, power locks, center console or even map lights.
+If the Civic's $16,000 starting price is the most you want to spend, you might be disappointed to find out the least-expensive DX model doesn't include a factory-installed audio system, air conditioning or power locks.
+Shop around and you'll find your money goes a lot further at a Hyundai or Kia dealership.

 Two-Tier Instrument Panel